TheLastCylon/kisscpp/doc/md/the_basic_problem.md

 ## Why not use Google's protocol buffers?

 I wanted to, really, how awesome would it be to say I use Google's cool stuff :)
-But there is the real world of business needs, a world where
+But there is the real world of business needs, a world where:

 1. JSON is much better supported across a much wider programming and scripting language base. i.e. More people would be able to use JSON than protocol